DSA

 Binary Heap (min-heap)

-- So it can be represented easily in an array.
+- This is always a complete binary tree.
+So it can be represented easily in an array.

 - Children of node at i will be at 2i-2 and 2i+2.
 Parent of node i will be at (i-1)/2.